Debate/.github/profile/README.md

 ## [Discussion Forum](https://github.com/orgs/debate/discussions) 🙋‍

-**The overall mission of online research and streaming:

-1. Produce evidence as dataset to train ChatGPT AI to recommend evidence to debate any argument
+The overall mission is to produce dataset to train ChatGPT to recommend evidence and invent AI that can reason through any argument.

-2. Create a social network of research teams  a

-3. A crowd-sourced caselist mind-map of latest evidence.**
+This app will use a social network of research sharing teams and a crowd-sourced caselist mind-map of latest evidence.